 "No, sorry.
 I'm busy.
 Thank you for the bag."
 Lacey said, confidently.
 She preferred her own space, and she wasn't looking for a guy.
 And even if she was, he wasn't her type.
 Sure, he was her Mother's type and how excited Carol would have been if she had taken him to Christmas dinner.
 But no, Lacey wanted someone more down to Earth, and he seemed way above the clouds.

-"But I didn't even suggest a date!"
+"But I didn't even suggest a time!"
 He persisted.
 "Hm?"
 The desperation left his voice and he turned on the charm once again.
 "How about Italian?
 The Bello Pane."
 His voice was fluent and Lacey wondered if he actually knew Italian, or if he was just pretending that he did.

 "Fine, I'll think about it.
 But don't be disappointed when I don't turn up."
 She couldn't stop herself from smiling, and she didn't know why.